 By Dr. David Steinhardt

-Now that my medical school application process has come to an end and I’ve made it into med school, I feel a personal responsibility to share some of the knowledge I’ve gained during the process.
+Now that my medical school application process has come to an end and I’ve made it into med school, I feel a personal responsibility to share some of the knowledge I’ve gained during the process of getting into medical school.

 First, here are my own stats, I applied to 25 medical schools, got 6 interviews, was accepted at 4 schools and wait-listed at 2.